Find Affordable College Courses

 Read More…

 You’ll join some of the best and brightest minds around you if you attend North Carolina State University.
 The school came in at #3 on this year’s Best Geological & Earth Sciences Schools in the Southeast Region list.
-Located in the city of Raleigh, NC State is a public school with a very large student population.
+Located in the city of Raleigh, NC State is a public college with a very large student population.

 On average, geology graduates from NC State take out $22,234 in student loans while working on their degree.